nguyendactrung/realm-mobile-database/README.md

   * Threads (similar to iOS)
   * RealmObject’s hashCode: A `RealmObject` is a live object, and it might be updated by changes from other threads.
 Although two Realm objects returning `true` for `RealmObject.equals` must have the same value for `RealmObject.hashCode`, the value is not stable, and should neither be used as a key in `HashMap` nor saved in a `HashSet`.

-## Realm Mobile Platform (In progress)

-The Realm Platform is a next-generation data layer for applications.
-Realm is reactive, concurrent, and lightweight, allowing you to work with live, native objects.

 ## More

 * <https://realm.io/docs>